 What To Serve With Keto Chicken Stir-Fry

 Cauliflower rice is the perfect side to this dish so that you can mop up all the yummy sauce.
 Or, go with another simple veggie like zoodles or steamed broccoli.
-Or, go all out and make it a Chinese buffet with this keto crack slaw in addition to your stir fry.
+Or, go all out and make it a Chinese buffet with this keto crack slaw and keto Egg Roll in a Bowl in addition to your stir fry.